 Professional Activities

-Zachariah is a member of the Massachusetts LGBTQ Bar Association.
+Zachariah is a member of the Massachusetts LGBTQ Bar Association, the Massachusetts Bar Association, and Out in IP.

 Credentials